 - Are you using a new technology or processing data in a new way that individuals may not anticipate?

 Do not forget that you must take special precautions for children.
-In practice, this means that your reasons for processing must have stronger weight than normally.
+In practice, this means that your reasons for processing must have a stronger weight than normally.

 After you have considered and documented all these steps, you can make a decision to use or not use the legitimate interest for your processing.
 This is not a mathematical exercise, but you should aim to be as objective as possible when deciding your outcomes.
 Remember that this list might not be exhaustive and you always need to think about your specific situation.
 Often there is no right or wrong answer and the decision is down to how much risk you are willing to take.